Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The Creality K1 Max, priced at $789.00, is a strong value in the high-speed, large-format printer market.
 It offers a 300 × 300 × 300 mm build volume, 600 mm/s CoreXY system, enclosed design with carbon filtration, AI LiDAR leveling, camera monitoring, and network connectivity.
 The printer ships ready to use with Hyper PLA and maintenance tools, while Top3DShop can provide custom bundles with extra filament or accessories.

-Creality K1 Max 3D printer with a sleek design, showcasing a detailed geometric print inside.
-Branding visible on top and touchscreen.
+Creality K1 Max 3D printer with a transparent front, showcasing a printed structure.
+Creality branding visible on top and front display panel.

 Our mission